Full-Time Opportunities

 Experience – Preferred Demonstrated

-This position is primarily on-site and requires regular, routine, and predictable in-person attendance to effectively perform job duties.
 Work in a general office environment and event venues, to include outdoor settings.
 Remain seated/stand 40% of shift.
 Finger dexterity/movement for typing, picking up small objects and utilizing varying equipment.
 Hearing for average or normal conversations and to receive information.
 Sight to view computer, documents, and general office machinery.
 Verbal and written communication to present, convey and exchange information and ideas accurately and quickly.
 Move, transport and position equipment weighing up to 20 pounds.
 There are no hazardous or significantly unpleasant physical conditions.
+Valid driver’s license.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the key functions of this position.

 Background Check

-The final candidate must pass a criminal history check related to the position.
+The final candidate must pass a criminal history check as related to the position.

 We are a welcoming employer that values the different perspectives employees bring to the Union.
 The final candidate must pass a criminal history check as related to the position.
 The Union actively seeks candidates whose commitments and contributions will advance the Union’s mission.